JCSS-PMC/PMC/part-02/wave-loads.md

 For not too narrow banded waves this distribution is a good approximation only when the root-mean-square (rms) amplitude is used instead of the sea surface elevation standard deviation, (Longuet-Higgins, 1980).

 Other studies of the probability distribution of wave heights are made by e.g. Massel (1989), Battjes (1978), Cavanie et al. (1976), Arhan and Ezraty (1978).
-The following expression for the exceedance probability for high {math}`h` values is due to Tayfun (1981, 1990)
+The following expression for the exceedance probability for high $h$ values is due to Tayfun (1981, 1990)

 ```{math}
 :label: eq-wave-2-30
 P(H>h)=\left(1+\frac{1-k^{2}}{4 k h^{2}} \sigma_{\eta}^{2}\right)\left(\frac{1+k^{2}}{2 k}\right)^{1 / 2} \exp \left\lbrace -\frac{h^{2}}{4(1+k) \sigma_{\eta}^{2}}\right\rbrace
 ```

-where {math}`k` is a parameter for the correlation between crest and subsequent trough.
+where $k$ is a parameter for the correlation between crest and subsequent trough.

 The extreme wave height estimates can be transformed into measures for the crests using e.g. Stokes theory or regression analysis.
 E.g., Skourup et al. (1996) analyse data from the Central North Sea (Gorm field) and finds the expected ratio 0.69 between extreme crest height and extreme wave height.